ibm-ecosystem-engineering/QueryCraft/document/Step 5. Query Correction.md

 The output of the inference service is dynamically read as the input of the Query correction service and the same CSV is updated.

-The input for the query correction can be configured (if required) in the QueryCorrection section of the superConfig.ini file:
+The input for the query correction can be configured (if required) in the QueryCorrection section of the simpleConfig.ini file:

 `input_dataset = ${Default:home_dir}output/inference/${Default:exp_name}_inference.csv`